ystv/web-api/README.md

 ### Dev side note

-If you are trying to connect to a database from your dev machine then I can recommend you use the following command to make your life easier.
+If you are trying to connect to a database from your dev machine, then I can recommend you use the following command to make your life easier.

 `ssh -L [local port]:127.0.0.1:[db port on remote server] [remote server user and ip]`

-This will prevent the full deploy being your dev environment and is much quicker.
+This will prevent the full deployment being your dev environment and is much quicker.

 ### Static binary